Trademark Usage Policy#

 Trademark law is mainly a way to protect the public, rather than the trademark holder.
 This means that uses of trademarks that confuse consumers are not permitted under law.
 In our case, “consumers” would include our developer and user community, or anyone else who might be likely to use Jupyter services, software, or applications.
 As the owner of the trademark, we must be sure the mark is used properly, so the community is not confused.
 That is what we mean when we say that an unpoliced trademark may be endangered or lost.
 When the trademark no longer represents a certain level of quality to the community, or no longer indicates that we are the source of the products that bear the trademark, the trademark loses its value.

 Underlying Project Jupyter’s trademark policy is a set of guidelines for what is – and is not – acceptable use of our trademarks, specifically the word mark “Jupyter”, the Jupyter logos, and variations of those marks.
-This policy describes the uses generally approved by Jupyter and NumFOCUS for its trademarks.
-However, if you violate this policy, or otherwise take actions that may compromise the reputation or trademarks of Jupyter, or expose NumFOCUS to liability, NumFOCUS may require you to cease all use of any Jupyter trademark, regardless of the uses allowed in this policy.
+This policy describes the uses generally approved by Jupyter and LF Charities for its trademarks.
+However, if you violate this policy, or otherwise take actions that may compromise the reputation or trademarks of Jupyter, or expose LF Charities to liability, LF Charities may require you to cease all use of any Jupyter trademark, regardless of the uses allowed in this policy.

 General Goals#